-- (a) The operator shall ensure that the helicopter technical log is retained for 24 months after the date of the last entry. - (b) The operator shall ensure that a system has been established to keep, in a form and format that ensures readability, security and integrity of the records at all times and is acceptable to the Authority. - Note: The form and format of the records may include, for example, paper records, film records, electronic records or any combination thereof. - (c) The following records shall be retained for the periods specified:
+- (a) The operator shall ensure that the helicopter technical log is retained for 24 months after the date of the last entry. - (b) The operator shall ensure that a system has been established to keep, in a form and format that ensures readability, security and integrity of the records at all times and is acceptable to the Authority. - Note: The form and format of the records may include, for example, paper records, film records, electronic records or any combination thereof. - (c) The continuing airworthiness records shall be retained for the periods specified in CAR GEN.058.